 Sometimes a day is all you need to create some fun memories.
 How about a float down the river, a scenic drive, a walking tour, an electric mountain bike ride through the woods, or a zipline trip through the trees?
-Board a train to the Greenbrier Resort, discover some history at the John Henry Historical Park, or chase some waterfalls.
+Board Amtrak for a scenic ride to the Greenbrier Resort, discover some history at the John Henry Historical Park, or chase some waterfalls.

 Wild & Wonderful Waterfalls

 Take a trip along Summers County's local waterfalls and experience the beauty of our cascading falls.
 Start your journey minutes away from the Sandstone Visitor Center with Lick Creek Falls and Claypool Falls, both roadside creek waterfalls offer an off the beaten path feel.
 Continue your trail along Route 20 to Hinton and take New River Road to Sandstone Falls, a cannot miss stop in the New River Gorge National Park and Preserve.
 Hop back into your car and following Route 20 south, stop at the parking lot for Pipestem Falls to explore this beautiful roadside falls and sit for awhile.
 If you are up for a hike consider Indian Branch Falls located in Pipestem Resort State Park along the County Line Trail or the waterfalls along Big Branch Trail located along New River Road before Sandstone Falls to complete your trip.

 Southern Gateway to the New River Gorge National Park & Preserve